-The Board meet at face-to-face meetings four times and year and have regular telephone meetings throughout the year.
+The Board meet at face-to-face meetings four times a year and have regular telephone meetings throughout the year.

-Each year the Board has at least one major work plan to deliver, as well as the UKONS annual conference to plan and organise with our Secretariat, Succinct Medical Communications.
+Each year the Board has at least one major work plan to deliver, as well as the UKONS annual conference to plan and organise with our Secretariat, OPEN Health Medical Communications.

 Helen has been a UKONS Board member for a number of years and key leader of the Chemotherapy / Systemic Anti-Cancer Treatment (SACT) Members Interest Group (MIG) until recently.
 Day-to-day Helen is employed as Consultant Cancer Nurse by North Cumbria University Hospitals NHS Trust, which is part of the Northern Cancer Alliance.
 Helen is also a Consultant Editor for the British Journal of Nursing Oncology supplement.

 Helen has worked in adult cancer care for most of her career and continues to provide a role, which enables her to remain very clinical, yet also be active in both research, service developments and educating others.
 She has developed a wealth of skills, knowledge and expertise in patient care, leadership and service development, all of which influence her day to day practice and ultimately the patient care she provides.